Britain to tackle doubts about outsourcing risks with new guidelines | MarketScreener

 Those firms have also been under pressure because of slower public decision-making as the government grapples to deliver Britain's exit from the European Union due by March 29.

-Babcock Chairman Archie Bethel told Reuters this month that some pressure on his firm's share price was due to uncertainty about what would happen if opposition leader Jeremy Corbyn, a known critic of the outsourcing, became prime minister.
+Babcock Chief Executive Archie Bethel told Reuters this month that some pressure on his firm's share price was due to uncertainty about what would happen if opposition leader Jeremy Corbyn, a known critic of the outsourcing, became prime minister.

+(The story corrects title of Bethel in final paragraph to Chief Executive from Chairman)

 (Reporting by Elisabeth O'Leary; Editing by Edmund Blair)